younessoub/projet_M207/README.md

 	}' http://<vm1-ip-address>:8181/onos/v1/acl/rules

-## Creating a databases in kubernetes
+## Creating databases in kubernetes

-We will create two databases "db1" and "db2" in kubernetes mysql service, "db1" can be accessed by user1 only and db2 can be accessed by user2 and user3.
+We will create two databases "db1" and "db2" in kubernetes mysql service, "db1" can be accessed by user1 only, and db2 can be accessed by user2 and user3.

 First we need to connect to our mysql server using the follwing command: